Searching the scientific literature

 • Contextualizing your work makes it more impactful

-• Writing a good Discussion section requires knowing what others have found
+• Writing a good discussion section requires knowing what others have found

 How to find relevant papers